ahmed-abdat/LibreTier/CONTRIBUTING.md

-# Contributing to Tier Maker
+# Contributing to LibreTier

-Thank you for your interest in contributing to Tier Maker!
+Thank you for your interest in contributing to LibreTier!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents